Bender (Futurama): Functions

 Bender was designed specifically for the relatively simple task of bending straight metal girders into various angles.
 Despite this apparent simplicity, he possesses numerous features superfluous to his original purpose, which become more apparent after an electric jolt to his antenna from an overhead light socket in the pilot episode.
 The scope of Bender's functionality is impressive; he often acts as if he were a multifunctional gadget rather than a special bending machine.
 Similar to a contemporary computer, he hosts a number of input/output devices: his head has a data socket and remotely operated volume control.
 His body has a socket for a microphone jack, a dual-socket power receptacle, a reset button, a kill switch, and a self-destruct button.
-Having the hardware-based self-destruct control on his body, rather than in his software, prevents Bender from committing suicide in "A Head in the Polls" when he pawns everything but his head, grows desperate without it and desires to kill himself.
+Having the hardware-based self-destruct control on his body, rather than in his software, prevents Bender from killing himself in "A Head in the Polls" when he pawns everything but his head, grows desperate without it and desires to kill himself.

 Bender is capable of disassembling and reassembling his body at will and operating each detached body part individually and remotely, presumably by using his transmitter and antenna to send wireless signals.
 His head can be used for a wide range of functions, whether attached to his body or not.
 In one episode, Leela reassembles Bender into a functioning go-kart (albeit in an event shown in the "What-If" machine).

 Bender uses his chest cavity as a locker, which seems to store much more than is physically possible; it is often used to store heads in jars, small children, alcohol, money, loot, the world's last darkroom, and, on a few occasions, Fry.
 In "The Route of All Evil", the cavity was also used as a boil kettle, hopback and fermentation tank to produce home-made beer.
 Upon inspection of his body, it appears to be empty, though devices like the F-Ray reveal that, despite appearing hollow, Bender's body contains gears and other robotic components.

 Being an electronic machine, he can perform quick mathematical calculations.